vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 - `/Sort Blocks`: Sort sub level children blocks from a to z.
 - `/Reverse Sort Blocks`: Sort sub level children blocks from z to a.
 - `/Random Bg Color`: Set block background color
-- `Children Random Bg Color`: Set children blocks background color
+- `/Children Random Bg Color`: Set children blocks background color

 ## Named Background Colors

 The named colors you can use in `:bg` command are from [here](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value)

+## Search in page

+Like in VIM, if you press `/` you can trigger in-page search, and it support smartcase which means if you search in lower case it will match case insensitive and if you search a keyword including upper case char then it will match case sensitive.

 ## Other notes